JScott/mvml/README.md

 # Getting started

-Download this repository and copy the files in `lib` to your own site.
-Then just use `spec.html` as a template on how to use the library.
+Download the zip from the `dist` folder and add the scripts to your site.

+To use the API, follow the example of `spec.html`.
 Happy building!

+# Building it yourself

+`npm install`

+`gulp zip`

+Then just use the new distribution in `dist`.